mrbarge/hugo-site/content/posts/kubectl-patching.md

 thumbnail: "/img/teddypatch.jpg"

 ---
+In this blog we're going to learn how we can use `kubectl`'s `patch` command to modify the configuration of Kubernetes-managed resources via the command-line.
+Before we do that though, we'll go through a quick primer on how you can display Kubernetes resources so you know what it is you're patching.

 ## Getting Kuberenetes resources

 One of the first [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) commands a Kubernetes beginner will become intimately acquainted with is the [get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) command.
 It displays all manner of different resources that Kubernetes is aware of, such as pods, deployments and secrets.